Home Winemaking Classes

 - Age until a clear line of sediment has settled to the bottom, this is usually between 1-2 months.
 During this time, keep an eye on the water level in your fermentation lock to be sure it does not all evaporate.

-- Rack wine into a sterilized carboy – Add 1/4 tsp. potassium meta-bisulfite.
+- Rack wine into a sterilized carboy – Add ¼ tsp.
+Potassium meta-bisulfite to carboy for oxidation prevention.
+Meta-bisulfite also kills bacteria that may cause spoilage.

-- Cold stabilize your wine by cooling the wine down to 25-30°F for two weeks or more. (easiest way to do this is to bury your carboy in about a foot of snow for 2-3 weeks.
-Mark it well with a flag).
-You will see potassium bi-tartrate crystals form and fall to the bottom of your carboy.
+- Cold stabilize your wine to take out Potassium Bi-Tartrate (cream of tartar) crystals that form by cooling the wine down to 29-32 degrees for two weeks or more.
+(Easiest way to do this is to bury your carboy in about a foot of snow for 2-3 weeks.
+Mark it well with a flag.
+You will see potassium bi- tartrate (cream of tartar) crystals form and fall to the bottom of your carboy.

 - Sterilize all equipment using 1 tsp. potassium meta-bisulfite per gallon of warm water.
 Rinse twice with clean water.